How To Make Your Nose Bleed Quick | Fast Relief Tips

 • The vessel wall breaks.

-• The body initiates clotting mechanisms immediately.
+• The body begins clotting to stop the bleed.

 The speed at which a nosebleed starts depends on: